 (Source: FSC-STD-01-001 V5-0)

-In Japan, plantation is defined as the following types of forest* with substitutional vegetation (vegetation that developed in place of the original vegetation inherent to the place):
+In Japan, vegetation developed in place of the original vegetation inherent to the land constituting forests are referred as plantation or secondary forests.

-Conifer plantation: Plantation of conifers such as Sugi (Cryptomeria japonica), Hinoki (Chamaecyparis obtusa), and Japanese larch (Larix kaempferi) that are planted for the purpose of wood production etc. It corresponds to the vegetation naturalness of 6 in the National Survey on the Natural Environment conducted by the Ministry of the Environment.
+Plantation: Forests planted for specific purpose of use such as timber production.
+It corresponds to the vegetation naturalness of 6 in the National Survey on the Natural Environment conducted by the Ministry of the Environment.

-Hardwood plantation: Hardwood forest* that are periodically harvested for a specific purpose, such as production of pulp, substrate logs for mushroom cultivation, firewood, medicine, and materials for traditional crafts, and are subsequently regenerated by coppicing or planting.
-The vegetation naturalness is 6 or 7.
-However, when the natural succession of the forest* continues to the stage where it has reached to the condition that shows sufficient forest* structure, species composition etc. to qualify for the vegetation naturalness of 8, the forest* is then classified as natural forest* (see definition of natural forest* 2).

-Underdeveloped forests* established by natural regeneration such as coppicing or seedling on land where the previously existed plantation is lost, and that are in the early stage of succession so that species composition and vertical structure are still underdeveloped, corresponding to the vegetation naturalness of 7.
+Secondary forest

+Secondary hardwood forest: Hardwood forests (mixed forests) maintained by periodic harvesting for specific purpose for the use (e.g. production of pulp, substrate wood for mushroom cultivation, firewood, medicinal ingredient, traditional craft),

+Early successional forest: Forests at a relatively early stage of succession, regenerated after felling of plantation, with species composition including pioneer tree species and undeveloped hierarchical structure.
+It corresponds to the vegetation naturalness of 7.

 Precautionary approach: An approach requiring that when the available information indicates that management activities pose a threat* of severe or irreversible damage to the environment or a threat* to human welfare, The Organization* will take explicit and effective measures to prevent the damage and avoid the risks* to welfare, even when the scientific information is incomplete or inconclusive, and when the vulnerability and sensitivity of environmental values* are uncertain (Source: Based on Principle* 15 of Rio Declaration on Environment and Development, 1992, and Wingspread Statement on the Precautionary Principle of the Wingspread Conference, 23–25 January 1998).

 Pre-harvest [condition]: The diversity, composition, and structure of the forest* or plantation* prior to felling timber and appurtenant activities such as road building.